-How to play: Yes, this college classic—it’s also known as Circle of Death, Ring of Fire, King's Cup and Donut—can be played remotely, people.
-Each player takes a turn drawing a card (to do this online, click here) and then does the following based on what they draw:
+How to play: Yes, this college classic drinking game—it’s also known as Circle of Death, Ring of Fire, King's Cup and Donut—can be played remotely, people.
+Each player takes a turn drawing a card (here's a virtual deck of cards) and then does the following based on what they draw:

 Ace: Do a waterfall, in which every player starts drinking at the same time, and you can only stop once the player before you does.
 (The player who drew the card is the first who can call it quits.)

 Two: The player who drew the card gives out two drinks.

 Three: The player who drew the card takes a drink.

 Four: Women drink.

 Five: Men drink.